ryosuke0920/Haidoku/README.md

 As needed download favicon images and save it.

-Any other data are not collected and not sent.

 ## Contact
 Please use GitHub Issues to report a bug, to request, to contact, etc. Writing is open to the public.
 https://github.com/ryosuke0920/Search-Dictionary-Faster/issues